Doulce Memoire

 A T T B

-A chanson is the French counterpart to the Italian madrigal: a popular, secular song often written for entertainment.
-While most chansons feature light or playful texts, Doulce Mémoire, by Pierre Sandrin, stands out for its emotional seriousness and introspective tone.
+Sandrin’s chanson, posted here, stands out for its emotional seriousness and introspective tone.
 First printed in 1538, it continued to circulate through manuscripts and arrangements until the 1630s—an unusually long life for a single song.
 Its haunting lyricism inspired generations of composers, resulting in vocal settings, parody masses, and instrumental arrangements across Europe.
+The opening lines—“Sweet memory, present in my heart, / Because of you I languish in sorrow…”—frame a speaker governed by longing and emotional vulnerability.

 -- Frances Demoretcky